Docs / Device Manual

 USB-C cable plugged into the port on the top edge of the front PCBA, cover removed

-USB-C cable plugged into the port on the top edge of the front PCBA.
-The connector is reversible — cable orientation does not matter.
+USB-C into the port on the top edge of the front PCBA.
+The connector is reversible — orientation does not matter.

-Charging in progress: red LED illuminated.
-When the battery is full the green LED will be lit instead.
+Charging in progress: red LED lit.
+When the battery is full, the green LED lights instead.

 Low-battery hibernation